Home > Analyses > Financial Services > Citigroup Inc.

 Business Model & Company Overview

-Citigroup Inc., founded in 1812 and headquartered in New York City, stands as a diversified financial services giant with a broad ecosystem spanning retail and institutional banking.
-Its core mission integrates Global Consumer Banking and Institutional Clients Group, delivering comprehensive financial products to consumers, corporations, and governments across North America, Latin America, Asia, and Europe.
-With over 2,300 branches and 229K employees, Citigroup commands a leading position in the global banking landscape.
+Citigroup Inc., founded in 1812 and headquartered in New York City, stands as a diversified financial services giant with a market cap of $208B.
+It integrates retail and institutional banking into a seamless ecosystem, serving consumers, corporations, and governments across North America, Latin America, Asia, Europe, the Middle East, and Africa.
+Its dual-segment approach—Global Consumer Banking and Institutional Clients Group—cements its dominant position in a fiercely competitive sector.

 Financial Performance & Fundamental Metrics

-In this section, I analyze Citigroup Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and stability.
+I will analyze Citigroup Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and shareholder value.

 Income Statement